Evolvability: Evolution of evolvability

 While variation yielding high evolvability could be useful in the long term, in the short term most of that variation is likely to be a disadvantage.
 For example, naively it would seem that increasing the mutation rate via a mutator allele would increase evolvability.
 But as an extreme example, if the mutation rate is too high then all individuals will be dead or at least carry a heavy mutation load.
-Short-term selection for low variation most of the time is usually thought likely to be more powerful than long-term selection for evolvability, making it difficult for natural selection to cause the evolution of evolvability.
+Short-term selection for low variation most of the time is likely to be more powerful than long-term selection for evolvability, making it difficult for natural selection to cause the evolution of evolvability.
 Other forces of selection also affect the generation of variation; for example, mutation and recombination may in part be byproducts of mechanisms to cope with DNA damage.

 When recombination is low, mutator alleles may still sometimes hitchhike on the success of adaptive mutations that they cause.
 In this case, selection can take place at the level of the lineage.
 This may explain why mutators are often seen during experimental evolution of microbes.
 Mutator alleles can also evolve more easily when they only increase mutation rates in nearby DNA sequences, not across the whole genome: this is known as a contingency locus.

 The evolution of evolvability is less controversial if it occurs via the evolution of sexual reproduction, or via the tendency of variation-generating mechanisms to become more active when an organism is stressed.
 The yeast prion [PSI+] may also be an example of the evolution of evolvability through evolutionary capacitance.
 An evolutionary capacitor is a switch that turns genetic variation on and off.
 This is very much like bet-hedging the risk that a future environment will be similar or different.
 Theoretical models also predict the evolution of evolvability via modularity.
 When the costs of evolvability are sufficiently short-lived, more evolvable lineages may be the most successful in the long-term.
 However, the hypothesis that evolvability is an adaptation is often rejected in favor of alternative hypotheses, e.g. minimization of costs.